Utilities/Public Works Divisions

 The Field Services Division operates and maintains the County's water and sewage transmission system.
 The system consists of more than 1,200 miles of water and sewer mains, laterals, and appurtenances.
 The division maintains 49 sewage pump stations, and identifies and corrects defects and other conditions that may allow extraneous water to enter the sewerage system.
 In addition, this division is responsible for underground water and sewer line locations.

 The Laboratory Division is charged with providing laboratory testing for the department's other divisions, as well as for the City of Fredericksburg and the Spotsylvania County School Board.
-The laboratory is a Division of Consolidated Laboratory Services (DCLS) certified laboratory for drinking water analysis under federal and Virginia Safe Drinking Water Program (SDWP) regulations.
+The laboratory is certified by the Division of Consolidated Laboratory Services (DCLS) for drinking water analysis under federal and Virginia Safe Drinking Water Program (SDWP) regulations.
 The laboratory is certified for wastewater testing under the Virginia Environmental Laboratory Accreditation Program (VELAP).
 The laboratory operates 365 days per year, is staffed by five employees and provides permit and regulatory compliance, as well as operations testing for water, wastewater, solid waste, and storm water.

 The Refuse Management Division provides for solid waste collection, disposal and recycling.
 The County has one landfill and 13 convenience sites.
 Refuse Collection is responsible for collecting and hauling of refuse, sludge, and recyclables form the County convenience sites, schools, and wastewater plants; performs maintenance on refuse and recycling vehicles and equipment; and manages the County wood-waste reduction program.
 Refuse Disposal operates the County's only sanitary landfill in an efficient manner, and ensures that it meets and complies with all County, State, and Federal guidelines and regulations, and maintains the County's four closed landfills in regard to post-closure care/maintenance, groundwater monitoring, and methane gas monitoring.
 Recycling and Litter Control provides residents the opportunity and means to protect and enhance their natural environment by educating and encouraging residents to conserve natural resources and divert waste by implementing the following guidelines: source reduction, recycling, pollution control and energy/water conservation.
 In addition, this division coordinates and manages the County's road side litter collection programs.